sowirepo/php-api-sdk/README.md

 The `onRegisterTryId()` method is called when a new "Try ID" is returned by the API (e.g., from the `PlayExerciseSet` endpoint).
 For any consecutive request that depends on a "Try ID" (e.g., to the `EvaluateAnswer` endpoint), the `isValidTryId()` method should return _false_ when the "Try ID" wasn't registered to the current user.
 In that case, the request is aborted and the `onCatchInvalidTryId()` method is called.
-All data objects contains the following
+All data objects contain the following
 properties:

 - `tryId` - The "Try ID" that was created or requested